intelligent-control-lab/guard/readme.md

 ```
 Training logs (e.g., config, model) will be saved under `<algo>/logs/` (in the above example `cpo/logs/`).

+#### Train with Other Environments

+You can easily change the algorithm runtime environment to another environment library that **supports the gym interface** by following these steps：

+- Add necessary paramaters for build external environment to parameter `arg` in main.
+(Optional)
+- Import the desired environment and initialize it in `create_env` function.

 ### 4. Viualization
 To test a trained RL agent on a task and save the video:
 ```